Finding the Edge of AI Trust

 I’m not interested in 10x productivity from AI.
 I’m chasing something bigger.

-The safe way to use AI agents - reviewing every output, second-guessing every decision - gets you maybe 2-3x.
+The safe way to use AI agents - reviewing every output, second-guessing every decision - gets maybe 2-3x.
 Useful, but not transformative.
 The real leverage lives at the edge: trusting the AI enough to move fast, catching mistakes through tight feedback loops rather than constant oversight.

 The fall cost me 1.5 hours of throwaway development, a credit to my client, and - harder to quantify - some trust.
 All because of a GET vs POST.